 BROTH AND SIMMERING: Add the heated broth and reduce the heat to medium low.
 Cover and simmer until almost all of the liquid has been absorbed (16-18min) stirring twice during this time.

 CHEESE: Stir in 1 cup of hot broth and stir gently until risotto becomes creamy.
-Remove from the heat and stir in the cheese, cream, and parsley.
+Remove from the heat and stir in the mushrooms, cheese, cream, and parsley.

 No!
 The outer coating is where most of the starch is and when making risotto starch is good.
 It’s what makes this dish “creamy”.